theironcook/Kojak/README.md

 // Check the instrumented function performance
 // options is a JavaScript object that can have the following values
-//   sortBy - possible values include 'IsolatedTime', 'WholeTime', 'CallCount'
+//   sortBy - possible values include 'IsolatedTime', 'WholeTime', 'CallCount', 'AvgIsolatedTime', 'AvgWholeTime', 'MaxIsolatedTime', 'MaxWholeTime'
 //   max - how many rows do you want to return
 //   filter: ['xxx', 'xxx'] - can be a string or an array of strings.
 Only code matching a filter will be reported kRep.funcPerf(options);